 Footsteps connote Lakshmi empowering our journey with wealth and wisdom.
-Fish signify fortune and good luck.
-Birds like swans and peacocks suggest royalty, beauty.
-Triangles arrangements evoke the Trinity gods.
+Fish signifies fortune and good luck.
+Birds like swans and peacocks suggest royalty and beauty.
+Triangle arrangements evoke the Trinity gods.

 Kolams reuse geometric alignments of lines, spirals and curves as mystical protective designs daily.
 Identifying and appreciating these aspects adds an extra layer of delight.

 Check out my posts that focus on “Specific Shapes and Symbols Used in Rangoli”.
 There’s a bunch of them with handy information